GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 </g>
 ```

-* The group is tagged with the class attribute *specif-diagram*
+* The group is tagged with the class attribute *specif-diagram*,
-* The metadata of the group contains a *specif:shape* child tag
+* The metadata of the group contains a *specif:shape* child tag,
-* Inside the shape tag a *specif:resourceReference*  points to the SpecIF data element, that represents the diagram
+* Inside the shape tag a *specif:resourceReference*  points to the SpecIF data element, that represents the diagram,
-* The diagram coordinates and width and height are expressed using a *dc:Bounds*-tag
+* The diagram coordinates, width and height are expressed using a *dc:Bounds*-tag.

 ### Element metadata